shunty-gh/AdventOfCode2022/cs/README.md

 ### Debugging

 The `.vscode` directory contains a launch configuration to debug the program in Visual Studio Code.
-Make sure to select the `.NET Launch` option from the debug pane and then press F5 to run/debug.
+Make sure to select the `.NET Core` option from the debug pane and then press F5 to run/debug.